Azure-Samples/explore-iot-operations/samples/http-sql-connector-app-dotnet/ReadMe.md

 	echo -n "your-username" | base64
     echo -n "your-password" | base64
    ```
-NOTE : The contextual app will use the same username and password to authenticate with the Node.js service.
+NOTE : The HTTP SQL Connector app will use the same username and password to authenticate with the Node.js service.
 4. Deploy the Node.js Service to Kubernetes by running the following command.
 Please use the correct image name in the yaml file.
 	```bash
 	kubectl apply -f backend-api.yaml